EducationNg'aroni Primary School

 Future projects at Ng'aroni will involve construction of more classrooms, toilets, wash facilities and banda accommodation for teachers.
 Projects are implemented by our Moving Mountains Trust Work Team alongside locally employed Tanzanian labourers, community members and volunteers, all under the oversight of MMKenya Projects Manager Francis Kioni and part of a wider joint strategy for sustainable community development.

-We hope to develop further projects at Ng'aroni in the summer of 2017 through our partnership with Leeds University RAG and Round Square, and in 2018 with Lomond School in Helensburgh, Scotland and King Edwards School in Bath.
+We hope to develop further projects at Ng'aroni in the summer of 2018 through our partnership with Lomond School in Helensburgh, Scotland and King Edwards School in Bath.